microsoft/fabrikate/README.md

 appropriate binary and placing `fab` in your path.
 The `fab` cli tool, `helm`, and `git` are the only tools you need to have installed.

+**NOTE** Currently fabrikate does not support Helm 3.
+Please use helm 2.16.1 (stable) instead when running fabrikate.

 Let's walk through building an example Fabrikate definition to see how it works in practice.
 First off, let's create a directory for our cluster definition: